-Areas System Plan; conducting environmental education to all user groups specifically to the fishers through a sensitization campaign coordinated with NPAS, Rare and WCS; maintaining the Belize Fisheries Department's website; assisting the Department of the Environment and other line agencies in conducting EIAs for development and dredging operations; maintaining its membership commitments to the various committees, working groups and organizations; strengthening co-management agreements by encouraging more community participation; assisting the National Emergency Management Organization (NEMO) in disaster preparedness and emergencies as well as search and rescue operations; continuing the training for staff members in GIS, monitoring, research, proposal writing, marine protected areas management and data analysis; and continuing to comply with the obligations of the Belize Fisheries Department with international commitments.
+- maintaining its membership commitments to the various committees, working groups and organizations; - strengthening co-management agreements by encouraging more community participation; - assisting the National Emergency Management Organization (NEMO) in disaster preparedness and emergencies as well as search and rescue operations; - continuing the training for staff members in GIS, monitoring, research, proposal writing, marine protected areas management and data analysis; and - continuing to comply with the obligations of the Fisheries Department with international commitments.

-This marine reserve network involves monitoring for reef health, commercial species populations, seagrass and mangrove productivity and enforcement of the reserves and fisheries regulations.
-25
+This marine reserve network involves monitoring for reef health, commercial species populations, seagrass and mangrove productivity and enforcement of the reserves and fisheries regulations.22

-A licence issued by the Fisheries Administrator is required in a marine reserve for engaging in fishing; damaging, destroying or removing any species of flora or fauna from its place; engaging in any scientific study or research; or damaging, destroying or disturbing the natural beauty of such area (sec.
+A license issued by the Fisheries Administrator is required in a marine reserve for engaging in fishing; damaging, destroying or removing any species of flora or fauna from its place; engaging in any scientific study or research; or damaging, destroying or disturbing the natural beauty of such area (sec.
 14 (3) (a) to (d) Fisheries Act).

 Enforcement of the reserves regulations is primarily conducted by the reserve staff specifically the rangers.
-In order to capitalize on manpower, all reserves staff is declared Fishery Officers including co-manager personnel, and is trained intensively on enforcement procedures and protocols.
+In order to capitalize on manpower, all reserves staff is declared Fishery Officers including co-manager personnel and is trained intensively on enforcement procedures and protocols.
 To further strengthen the enforcement capabilities the reserves staff are established as Police Special Constables.
 To maximize results, patrols are prioritized especially on illegal activity hotspots and are designed to intercept marine products onboard fishing vessels and campsites.
 The Conservation Compliance Unit (CCU) personnel assist the marine reserves by providing various officers to cover for personnel on vacation, sick leave and training thus continuing the enforcement presence.
 Joint enforcement patrols are also conducted by the EMU, CCU, the Belize Coast Guard, Port Authority and other enforcement agencies.
 The Belize Coast Guard and the Police Force are mandated by law to enforce the Fisheries Regulations.
-Once these two agencies make arrests on fisheries infractions, the persons arrested are handed over to the Belize Fisheries Department for prosecution.
-The Belize Fisheries Department has in-house prosecutors who take the cases before the courts.
-26
+Once these two agencies make arrests on fisheries infractions, the persons arrested are handed over to the Fisheries Department for prosecution.
+The Fisheries Department has in-house prosecutors who take the cases before the courts.23